wkhere/bcl/README.md

 ### Note on the parser

-Versions up to v0.7.x used goyacc, from v0.8.0 there is a top-down Pratt parser with bytecode VM.
+Versions up to v0.7.x used goyacc, since v0.8.0 there is a top-down Pratt parser with bytecode VM.